Last Updated: 4/17/16

 50 gallon tub pond - on 3/31/10, cleaned three days earlier.

 On 3/13/11, I cleaned out the 50 gallon tub pond.
 I wanted to do it early so that I could move the wood frog eggs out of the 153 gallon pond.
-Otherwise, on 3/30/11, when I plan to clean that pond, I would have to sift through thousands of tadpoles and most would die as a result.
+Otherwise, on 3/30/11, when I planned to clean that pond, I would have to sift through thousands of tadpoles and most would die as a result.
 I used the Pondovac to suck out most of the water.
 When I plugged it in, I found a dozen ants living in the outlet.
 My father has had to replace that outlet half a dozen times as a result and would not be able to take that again!
 After I could see them, I pulled out the pots.
 There was an empty two gallon pot (had water celery) thanks to the raccoons.
 The two gallon pot of iris and the two gallon pot of a waterlily seemed okay.
 I was short on time so I did not repot them this year, instead just adding a little bit of old pea gravel and two fertilizer pills for each.
 I used my hands to lift out buckets of leaves which filled half the pond.
 Mixed in with them were tons of hornwort and some java moss.
 I did see a few pond snails early in the cleaning but never any more snails so I did not pick any out for saving.
 Aside from leeches, no other animals were sighted.
 I probably saved a third of the hornwort and java moss.
 There was just tons of it.
 The bottom was covered in dirt and spilled pea gravel from the pots.
 I vacuumed out the bottom, put the pots back (the iris on bricks and the waterlily on the very bottom), put the four bricks back, and topped off the pond.
 Then, I put the hornwort and java moss back.
 I collected an amazing nine masses of wood frog eggs from the 153 gallon pond and put those in the pond.
 They sunk.
-I will feed them once they hatch.
-I will not put the pump back in for a while.
-The hole process took a little over an hour because I rushed it by not repotting and not bothering to try to save every bit of hornwort.
+I would feed them once they hatched.
+I would not put the pump back in for a while.
+The whole process took a little over an hour because I rushed it by not repotting and not bothering to try to save every bit of hornwort.
 Plus, although there were tons of Melantho snails in 2010, they apparently all died this past winter.
 When I put in the wood frog eggs, a black ramshorn and a pond snail came with them so I am sure they will soon overpopulate the pond.

 Photos from 3/13/11: